hellbox/srob-migration/content/reviews/let-us-be-part-of-the-change.md

-name = "\"Let us be part of the change\"" title = "\"Let us be part of the change\"" dek = "On the anniversary month of the ouster of Ferdinand Marcos, Donna Miscolta traces the stories of ten siblings caught in the crucible of  revolution." type = "Review"facebookauto = "What choice would you make against injustice? asks Donna Miscolta in her review of Subversive Lives." twitterauto = "What choice would you make against injustice? asks @DonnaMiscolta in her review of Subversive Lives." reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/subversive-lives.md", "books/a-time-to-rise.md"]
+name = "\"Let us be part of the change\"" title = "\"Let us be part of the change\"" dek = "On the anniversary month of the ouster of Ferdinand Marcos, Donna Miscolta traces the stories of ten siblings caught in the crucible of  revolution." type = "Review" facebookauto = "What choice would you make against injustice? asks Donna Miscolta in her review of Subversive Lives." twitterauto = "What choice would you make against injustice? asks @DonnaMiscolta in her review of Subversive Lives." reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/subversive-lives.md", "books/a-time-to-rise.md"]